 Demonstrated success in personal cultivation, solicitation, stewardship and closing of planned gifts at all levels of value and complexity.

 3-5 years minimum required experience in planned giving fundraising, 5-7 years preferred.

 Expertise in planned giving vehicles, current trends in philanthropy and estate and financial planning for individuals including tax implications of charitable giving.

 Experience with planned giving software such as Crescendo or PG Calc is preferred

 Excellent, persuasive, and diplomatic communicator - in person, over the phone, and in writing - with the ability to prepare proposals, briefing materials, reports, and correspondence.

 Strong problem solving and negotiating skills.
 Highly creative/innovative with abilities to persuade and motivate others.

-Strong organizational skills with ability to analyze data and information to drive strategic development of portfolio - includes the evidenced ability to research donor database and historic giving for major gifts potential.
+Strong organizational skills with ability to analyze data and information to drive strategic development of portfolio - includes the evidenced ability to research donor database and historic giving for planned giving potential.

 Self-starter, ability to work independently on complex donor strategies.